ouedraoa/ion-intl-tel-input/README.md

 And in your `.ts` file:
 ```
-import { IonIntlTelInputModel } from 'ion-intl-tel-input';
+import { IonIntlTelInputModel } from 'ion-intl-tel-v2';
-import { IonIntlTelInputValidators } from 'is-ion-intl-tel-input';
+import { IonIntlTelInputValidators } from 'ion-intl-tel-v2';

 @Component({ ... })
 export class HomePage implements OnInit {